Blue Steel (missile): Delays

 On launch the rocket engine's first chamber developing 24000 lbf thrust would power the missile along a predetermined course to the target at around Mach 1.5.
-Once close to the target, the second chamber of the engine (6,000 lb) would accelerate the missile to Mach 3.
+Once close to the target, the second chamber of the engine (6,000 lbf) would accelerate the missile to Mach 3.
 Over the target the engine would cut out and the missile would free-fall before detonating its warhead as an air burst.

 To speed the trials at Woomera, the test rounds were flown there by Victors and Vulcans in Operation Blue Ranger.
 The trials began in 1960 about the time the original requirement expected the weapon to be in service.
-The missiles were prepared at the Weapons Research Establishment near Salisbury South Australia, and flown to be launched at the Woomera range from RAAF Edinburgh.
-A specialist RAF unit, 4 JSTU, was established to carry out preparatory and operational tasks.
+The missiles were prepared at the Weapons Research Establishment near Salisbury, South Australia, and flown to be launched at the Woomera range from RAAF Base Edinburgh.
+A specialist unit, No. 4 Joint Services Trials Unit RAF, was established to carry out preparatory and operational tasks.